+Fall 2017

-Fall 2016 E. Uslaner
+E. Uslaner

-This examination is due on in either my office, or Mr. Greenberg's office by 10:00 a.m. on Tuesday, December 20, 2016.
-We leave at precisely 10:00 a.m.
+This examination is due on in either my office, or Mr. Greenberg's office by 9:00 a.m. on Tuesday, December 19, 2017.
+We leave at precisely 9:00 a.m.
+Late papers will automatically receive an F.

 You have been selected as an advisor to either Jack Wolfman, a veteran Democrat who lost his seat in the Republican landslide of 2010 or to Earl Grey, the Republican who beat him in 2010.
-Wolfman came back to reclaim his seat in 2012 but Grey took it back in the Republican sweep of 2014.
+Wolfman came back to reclaim his seat in 2012 but Grey took it back in the Republican sweep of 2014 and kept it in 2016.

 Both Wolfman's victory in 2012 and Grey's comeback in 2014 were narrow contests, with the challenger winning 51 percent in each contest.
+Grey won a more substantial victory in 2016 even as Hillary Clinton defeat4ed Donald Trump in the district by a margin of 56-44%.
+The Democrats had a strong challenger in 2016, State Senator Victoria Victor, who expected to win the seat on Clinton's coattails but fell short when Grey raised \$8 million for his reelection drive and she could "only" raise \$2 million.

-Now Wolfman is running again in 2016 to attempt to reclaim the seat, believing that a potential Democratic tide could return him to office.
-Grey, on the other hand, is counting on and narrowly won reelection in 2012.
-Wolfman is attempting to regain the seat he lost four years ago.
+Wolfman is running again in 2018 to attempt to reclaim the seat, believing that a potential Democratic tide could return him to office.
 You are only to advise one of the candidates, but you clearly need to anticipate how the other candidate will plan his strategy.

-Wolfman is running for his seventh term in the 7th Congressional district in the Midwestern state of Transylvania against Grey, who will be seeking his third term.
+Wolfman is running for his seventh term in the 7th Congressional district in the Midwestern state of Transylvania against Grey, who will be seeking his fourth term.